Oropouche Virus Disease in Pregnancy

 Treatment

-Currently, there are no available curative OROV treatments.1,6 Supportive treatment includes rest, fluids, analgesia, and antipyretic medications.
+Currently, there are no available curative OROV treatments.1,9 Supportive treatment includes rest, fluids, analgesia, and antipyretic medications.
 Clinicians should be on high alert for patients who develop obstetric symptoms, neurologic symptoms, or a new rash and consider inpatient observation in these cases or patients at high risk for adverse outcomes (eg, medical comorbidity such as hypertension, diabetes, chronic pulmonary disease, immunosuppressed state, hemoglobinopathy).1

 Fetal Surveillance

 Currently, there is no role for prenatal diagnostic testing.
 The data to guide fetal surveillance are currently insufficient.
-The potential risks to the fetus and appropriate follow-up should inform the timing of infection during pregnancy and co-existing risks for adverse outcomes.
-In the setting of confirmed maternal infection during pregnancy, an early fetal anatomic ultrasound and serial fetal growth surveillance should be considered when feasible.1,7 Evaluation of fetal neuroanatomy should be performed during sonographic surveillance.1,7
+The timing of infection during pregnancy and co-existing risks for adverse outcomes inform the potential risk to the fetus.
+There is insufficient data on timing of infection and risks of vertical transmission.
+In the setting of confirmed maternal infection during pregnancy, an early fetal anatomic ultrasound and serial fetal growth surveillance could be considered when feasible.1,10 Evaluation of fetal neuroanatomy should be performed during sonographic surveillance.1,10 SMFM will continue to monitor cases of vertical transmission and update its recommendations for fetal surveillance as indicated.

 Prevention